w3c/w3c-website-redesign-documentation/_docs/2020-07-24-w3c-cms-selection-process-update.md

 * Craft
 * WordPress

 We proceeded with the CMS trials and were hoping to finalise our recommendation today.
-Unfortunately, we encountered a hurdle: none of the CMSes comply with the accessibility guidelines (https://www.w3.org/WAI/standards-guidelines/atag/), which is part of the essential requirements for W3C.
+Unfortunately, we encountered a hurdle: none of the CMSes comply with the [accessibility guidelines](https://www.w3.org/WAI/standards-guidelines/atag/), which is part of the essential requirements for W3C.

 It turns out very few, if any, CMSes are compliant with the authoring tools accessibility guidelines.
 Those who are better on that front do not necessarily cater to the other project requirements.